 The 2019 Legislative Session adjourned sine die on May 27.

 The Texas Legislature adjourned sine die on May 27.
 We watched the session closely, especially with an eye toward bills that can affect the affordability of electric and gas service.
 Here is a quick review of some of the bills on our watch list with their final disposition marked in RED.
+Unless otherwise specified, inclusion on this list implies neither support or opposition by TCAP.

 Gas Utility Matters